-For both cases studied, the deposition flux consisting of 22000 atoms was introduced at a distance of 150~nm above the substrate surface.
-The initial velocities of ions towards the substrate were assigned randomly, with a flat distribution within the 0.1\,--\,40~eV energy range.
-The process of introducing species was a single atom/ion every 0.1~ps, which produces an equal deposition rate in both cases.
+For both cases studied, the deposition flux consisting of 22000 ions was introduced at a distance of 150~nm above the substrate surface.
+The initial velocities of the ions towards the substrate were assigned randomly, with a flat distribution corresponding to the 0.1\,--\,40~eV energy range.
+The flat energy distribution may seem a rather crude approximation.
+The energy distribution within deposition flux has been measured experimentally for both dcMS and HiPIMS.
+The original measurement of the ion energy distribution for Ti$^+$ ions in HiPIMS operation indicates a flat distribution up to 40~eV which then levels off \citep{bohlmark06:1522}, while for Cu$^+$ it levels off around 20 eV \citep{vlcek07:45002}.
+The process of introducing species was a single ion every 0.1~ps, which produces an equal deposition rate in both cases.
 One may think this will generate deposition rate several orders of magnitude larger than in a typical experiment.
 We would like to remark that, considering the pulse duration, the instantaneous deposition rate of HiPIMS is 1\,--\,2 orders of magnitude higher than for dcMS \citep{kateb2018}.
 Besides, experimental measurements indicate a variable intensity of the ion flux during the pulse, reaching its peak within a fraction of the pulse \citep{greczynski19:060801}.
+Therefore, for HiPIMS the instantaneous deposition rate is typically several orders of magnitude higher than that of e.g.\ dcMS.
 However, the time scale that is achieved in MD simulation is generally on the order of tens of ns.
-Thus, it cannot capture the entire HiPIMS pulse which is normally 50\,--\,400 $\mu$s long \citep{gudmundsson12:030801}.
+Thus, MD simulations cannot capture the entire HiPIMS pulse which is normally 50\,--\,400 $\mu$s long \citep{gudmundsson12:030801}.